pulumi/docs/content/docs/reference/pkg/azure-nextgen/cdn/securitypolicy.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const securityPolicy = new azure_nextgen.cdn.latest.SecurityPolicy("securityPolicy", {
+const securityPolicy = new azure_nextgen.cdn.SecurityPolicy("securityPolicy", {
     parameters: {
         associations: [{
             domains: [